Rudi Ansbacher Advancing Women in Academic Medicine Leadership Scholars Program

 Program Details and Cost

-- The sixth cohort of the Ansbacher Program will begin in October 2023 and end in April 2025.
+• The seventh cohort of the Ansbacher Program will begin in October 2025 and end in April 2026.
+Final dates for the remainder of the program will be shared at the time of program application.

 Nominations

-Selected nominees will be invited to complete a formal application for the program during the week of November 7, 2022.
+Selected nominees will be invited to complete a formal application for the program.

 For more information about this program, please contact Whitney Williams in Faculty Development at whitnwil@umich.edu.